ArnabChatterjee20k/News_Monkey/README.md

+# News Monkey Branches
+master branch is for classebased component function branch is for function based component
 # Component Structure of my News Monkey
 We have 2 components Navbar and News.
 Inside News component we have another component News_Item.
 # Getting Started with Create React App